ten-protocol/ten-documentation/docs/3-smart-contract-features/1-data-access.md

 #### Explanation

-The key line is: ``require(tx.origin == account, "Not authorised!");``, which ensures that the caller of the view function is the owner of the data.
+The key line is: `require(tx.origin == account, "Not authorised!");`, which ensures that the caller of the view function is the owner of the data.

 **When deployed on TEN, this code guarantees that all users can only access their own values, and nobody can read the `_storedValues`.**

 On Ethereum, the `tx.origin` is not authenticated, so the check above is not effective and `eth_getStorageAt` is available.

 ### Step 4: Emitting Events - Default Visibility

 Event logs notify UIs about state changes in smart contracts.

-To improve our smart contract, we’ll emit an event when a user stores a value and milestone events when a specific size threshold is met.
+To improve our smart contract, we’ll emit an event when a user stores a value and a milestone event when a call count threshold is reached.

 #### Code